clectric-diy/clectric-diy.github.io/README.md

 If you're intrested in joining our community (for free!), please review our [licensing](licensing.md) information and join us in our [discussion forum](https://github.com/orgs/clectric-diy/discussions) to learn more.

 If you're stuck, you may consider [this](Resources/DaS.md).

+**clectric.diy is a dba of clectric, LLC.
+Under safe harbor, as a forward-looking statement, we state that we intend to spin clectric.diy off as a nonprofit once proven viable.**